Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 > aside negative
 >  On the `Get` screen, you may be prompted to complete your `user profile` if you have not done so before.
 Click the link as shown in the screenshot below.
 Enter your name and email address into the profile screen and click the blue `Save` button.
 You will be returned to the `Get` screen.

-change the name of the database from the default to `Carto_Academy`, as all future instructions will assume this name for the database.

 <img src ='assets/geo_ml_10.png' width=500>

 Another dataset you will use is events data and you can also get it from the Snowflake Marketplace.
 It is provided by PredictHQ and called [PredictHQ Quickstart Demo](https://app.snowflake.com/marketplace/listing/GZSTZ3TGTNLQM/predicthq-quickstart-demo).